Testing the Heterotic String with the Axion-Photon Coupling: The irreducible ALP potential

 Let us now turn to the NS5-brane axions, $\tilde b_r$.
 They can receive an analogous contribution to their mass from non-perturbative string instantons due to Euclidean non-critical strings wrapped on curves.
 Recall that from the perspective of heterotic M-theory, the non-critical strings arise from M2-branes suspended along the M-theory interval between M5-branes or between one M5-brane and one of the $E_8$ planes, while M2-branes suspended between both $E_8$-planes map to the fundamental heterotic string.
 If the M5-branes are located at generic points of the M-theory interval, this leads to an additional order one suppression of the instanton action compared to perturbative worldsheet instantons, corresponding to the fraction of the M-theory interval wrapped by the suspended M2-brane that maps to the Euclidean non-critical string.
 In such generic situations, the instanton generated masses of the NS5-brane axions $\tilde b_r$ are hence enhanced compared to the those of the axions $b_i$.

 To summarize, while it is hard to make precise predictions for the mass of the axions $b_i$ and $\tilde b_r$ that hold in full generality, moderately small 2-cycles are typically associated with heavy model dependent axions coupled to photons with interesting implications in cosmology.
 As a concrete example let us take a cycle with $\text{Vol}(C)=10$.
-In this case, for an axion coupled via the GS counter-term, one obtains $g_{a\gamma}/m_a=4\times 10^{-13} \text{ GeV}^{-2}$ corresponding to the orange line in Figure~\ref{fig:ParameterSpace}. model dependent axions are expected to have large decay constant, close to the GUT scale $f_{b_i}\sim 10^{16}$ GeV~\cite{Svrcek:2006yi}.
-If such a heavy model dependent axion is produced in the early universe via misalignment, we find that X-rays, CMB, BBN, and other cosmological observables may offer stringent constraints.
+In this case, for an axion coupled via the GS counter-term, one obtains $g_{a\gamma}/m_a=4\times 10^{-13} \text{ GeV}^{-2}$ corresponding to the orange line in Figure~\ref{fig:ParameterSpace}.
+Model dependent axions are expected to have large decay constant, close to the GUT scale, $f_{b_i}\sim 10^{16}$ GeV~\cite{Svrcek:2006yi}.
+If such a heavy model dependent axion is produced in the early universe via misalignment, freeze-in or similar mechanisms, we find that X-rays, CMB, BBN, and other cosmological observables may offer stringent constraints.
+One concrete example, as shown recently in~\cite{Yin:2025amn} in the context of type IIB strings, is that the decay of heavy axions produced via freeze-in can be constrained with reionization.
 In the case of GUT symmetric couplings, efficient production in supernovae and subsequent decay into photons offers strong constraints~\cite{Benabou:2024jlj}, see dotted red line in Figure~\ref{fig:ParameterSpace}.
-This concrete example illustrates how model dependent axions can have a non-trivial impact in early universe cosmology due to their photon coupling.
+These examples illustrate how heavy model dependent axions can have a non-trivial impact in early universe cosmology due to their photon coupling.
 We leave a more quantitative study of their implications for future work.